-STOUT, ALE AND WHISKEY GALORE, BUT NO SNAKEBITE ON ST PATRICK'S DAY he annual Saint Patrick's Day celebrations were in full swing once again, for 2023, with folks toasting the patron saint of Ireland.
+STOUT, ALE AND WHISKEY GALORE, BUT No snakebite on st patrick's nay he annual Saint Patrick's Day celebrations were in full swing once again, for 2023, with folks toasting the patron saint of Ireland.

 Customers at Wetherspoon's pubs across the UK and Republic of Ireland were spoiled for drinks choices to mark the occasion.